vDefend SSP Alarm: Remote syslog server logging is down

 • For TCP/UDP connection:

-Steps to see if its connected via TCP/UDP:
+Steps to see if it's connected via TCP/UDP:

-Login into cluster-api pod from SSPI VM:
+Log in to the cluster-api pod from the SSPI VM:

 k exec -it deploy/cluster-api -c cluster-api -- bash